rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

 ````

 Adding assets to `Gem`s is done in the `addGemAssets`.
 It accepts `SimpleExternalEquip` part of `Gem`, address of
-the `SimpleExternalEquip` of `Kanaria` smart contract and the address of the `Base` smart contract.
+the `SimpleExternalEquip` of `Kanaria` smart contract and the address of the `Catalog` smart contract.
 We will add 4
 assets for each gem; one full version and three that match each slot.
 Reference IDs are specified for easier
 reference from the child's perspective.
 The assets will be added one by one.
 Note how the full versions of gems
 don't have the `equippableRefId`.